Pollinator Project

 About the Project

 The Blomidon Naturalists Society has joined the David Suzuki Foundation’s Butterflyway Project, to create pollinator friendly gardens across the country.
 The Blomidon Naturalists Society is working to support biodiversity, pollinators and native plants in the Kings County Area.
 Our focus is on planting public pollinator gardens with educational signage, but we also encourage wildlife habitat support and sustainable practices in the home garden.
-Our public demonstration gardens, along with a wealth of information offered on this web site, will promote and support local towns, institutions, businesses and individuals to do more to support pollinators in their outdoor areas.
+Our public demonstration gardens, along with a wealth of information offered below on this web page, will promote and support local towns, institutions, businesses and individuals to do more to support pollinators in their outdoor areas.

 Our Gardens

-We currently have 7 public pollinator gardens for educational purpose in the Annapolis Valley.
+We currently have 8 public pollinator gardens for educational purpose in the Annapolis Valley.

-Port Williams: Port Williams Park, Prescott House Museum.
+Port Williams: Port Williams Community Park, (H.358, Port Williams); Prescott House Museum (1633 Starr’s Point Road).

 Kentville: Miner’s Marsh entrance, Valley Community Learning Association’s Community Hub (118 Oakdene Ave).